THREAD-3-2/NL_2D_FEM/docs/walkthrough.rst

 	clear
 	close all
 	clc
-	% dont forget to set the path (run set_src_path from the NonlinearFEM folder)
+	% dont forget to set the path
+	%(run set_src_path from the NonlinearFEM folder)

 Then create a new FE model: